JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_02/lecture.md

 end
 ````

 which defines a structure with two fields `x` and `y` of type `Float64`.
-Julia compiler creates a default constructor, where both (but generally all) arguments are converted using `(convert(Float64, x), convert(Float64, y)` to the correct type.
-This means that we can construct a PositionF64 with numbers of different type that are convertable to Float64, e.g. `PositionF64(1,1//2)` but we cannot construct `PositionF64` where fields would be of different type (e.g. `Int`, `Float32`, etc.) or they are not trivially convertable (e.g. `String`).
+Julia's compiler creates a default constructor, where both (but generally all) arguments are converted using `(convert(Float64, x), convert(Float64, y)` to the correct type.
+This means that we can construct a PositionF64 with numbers of different type that are convertable to Float64, e.g. `PositionF64(1,1//2)` but we cannot construct `PositionF64` where the fields would be of different type (e.g. `Int`, `Float32`, etc.) or they are not trivially convertable (e.g. `String`).

 Fields in composite types do not have to have a specified type.
 We can define a `VaguePosition` without specifying the type